 There is no need for device registration, but Apple requires the binary to be protected and not open for public download, so you can use the enrollment feature of the Appcircle Distribute module to protect the app distribution.

-If you want to upload the certificates and provisioning profiles manually, skip to step 2.
+If you want to upload provisioning profiles manually, skip to step 2.

-When you go to add a new Certificate or a Provisioning Profile, you'll see the option Get Certificates from App Store Connect.
+When you go to add a new Provisioning Profile, you'll see the option Get Provisioning Profiles from App Store Connect.
 Select it to see the list of identities fetched from Apple.

-You can select to download the certificate or the provisioning profile from the list.
-If you don't want Appcircle to keep the certificate and the provisioning profile, you can make our build agents to keep a reference.
-This way, our agents will fetch the certificates and profiles before every build and dismiss them when build finalizes.
+You can select to download the provisioning profile from the list.
+If you don't want Appcircle to keep the provisioning profile, you can make our build agents to keep a reference.
+This way, our agents will fetch the profiles before every build and dismiss them when the build is finalized.

 After saving, you can skip to step 3.